dbetz/xlisp/README.md

 February 18, 2006

 ## Building with CMake
-We've added the ability to build with CMake to simplify building XLisp on your system.
+We've added the ability to build with CMake to simplify building xlisp on your system.
 The way that we expect this to work on Linux systems using `make` would be to first make a build directory.
 For this walkthrough we'll say that we start _in_ the xlisp directory: